bitsnaps/vitepress-blog-demo/README.md

-# Official website
+# VitePress Demo

-This is the official website source code.
+This is demo of using VitePress.

 **Note**:
 - It uses [VitePress](https://vitepress.dev/) to generate all pages.